 Based on the fieldwork dispositions, Ipsos applied two weights to the raw survey data to account for regional distribution as well as the variation in non-response by urban and rural designations and by gender.
-Specifically:

-- Design weight: A weight by each of the 26 states was applied to adjust the sample to be proportionate to the number of people within each state, as determined by the 2020 Brazilian Institute of Geography and Statistics.28 The people population was deemed preferable to the official statistics used to set targets (the Annual List of Social Information29 and the Brazilian Institute of Geography and Statistics30) due to the exclusion of informal businesses in these counts. - Non-response weight (CAPI only): Weights were applied by urbanicity (urban / rural) and gender of respondent within strata based on response rates.
+- states was applied to adjust the sample to be proportionate to the number of persons within each state, as determined by the 2020 Brazilian Institute of Geography and Statistics referenced previously.
+The 2020 census data was used as a proxy for the proportion of businesses in each state, as opposed to the 2020 Ministry of Labor's Annual Social Information Report used to create target interview counts by business size (as the latter source does not include informal businesses).
+Therefore, general population counts were more likely to mirror the total (formal and informal) business population. - Non-response weight: Weights were applied by urbanicity (urban/rural) and gender of respondent within strata based on response rates.
 For example, if an enumerator approached a business in region X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
 During weighting, region X would be weighed to reflect the number of female and male respondents who were approached.
 Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity.
-Statistics on non-response by region and gender are not available for CATI as the information is not recorded in the sample and cannot be recorded by the enumerator in absence of a response to call.
+We note here that non-response weights only applied to CAPI interviews because by virtue of the CATI mode, statistics on non-response by region and gender would only be available if respondents answered enumerators' calls.

-The design weight and non-response weights were combined to create one overall final weight applied to all data points.
-The design effect for Brazil is 1.10.\(^{\mathbb{I}}\)
+These two weights were combined to create one overall final weight applied to all data points.
+The design effect for Brazil is 1.10.\(^{\text{V}}\)

-Ipsos carefully considered a broad spectrum of additional weights to be applied.
+Ipsos carefully considered a broad spectrum of weights to be applied.
+Three in particular - mode, business-size, and cross-national - were not applied.
 First: a mode weight could not be applied due to the confounding mode effects by both geography and business size.
-A lack of reliable data sources precluded other weighting, for instance, by company size as there are no reliable population statistics that define the proportion of businesses throughout Brazil by company size.
-Also, cross-national weights were not applied since the purpose of a cross-national weight would be to make the data in this report comparable to data for other country reports in this series.
-Finally, no data source exists that could account for country sampling differences in both fieldwork timing and survey mode.
+A business-size weight was not applied as there are no reliable population statistics that define the proportion of businesses throughout Brazil by company size.
+Finally, a cross-national weight, to enable comparison across countries in this series of reports, was not applied because there were no reliable data sources that could account for sampling differences across all countries in fieldwork timing and survey modes.